Your quick source of information, maps, low-down on route, travel and direct links to entries for the Round Rotherham.

 See Recent changes for more!

-General start bands, to be split in groups as last year
+General start bands, to be split in broad bands as last year

-Runners 7 am (expecting to finish within 12 hours, see FAQs)
+Runners around 7 am (expecting to finish within 12 hours)

 Note, if you start earlier than appropriate and you arrive at a checkpoint before its official opening time, you will have to wait.

-The RR is held under the rules of the TRA (Trail Running Association), a National Association of UK Athletics
+The RRR is held under the rules of the TRA (Trail Running Association), a National Association of UK Athletics

 Travel and Accommodation